SAP-samples/partner-reference-application/Tutorials/35b-Multi-Tenancy-Provisioning-Connect-ByD.md

 As a last step, Poetry Slams and Visitors and SAP BTP admin applications are added to the SAP Business ByDesign launchpad to make it possible for both poetry slam managers and system administrators to launch all relevant applications from a single launchpad.

-1. To create mashup, go to SAP Business ByDesign and open the *Application and User Management - Mashup Authoring* work center view.
+1. To create a mashup, go to SAP Business ByDesign and open the *Application and User Management - Mashup Authoring* work center view.

 2. Create and activate a new URL mashup for the *Poetry Slam Manager - Poetry Slams* application with the following data: